dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 ```

-Once thispoint validated it's time to install a gateway provider.
+Once this point validated it's time to install a gateway provider.

 With a cluster using Cilium, the installation can be done with the additional argument